jidongxiao/CSCI1200-DataStructures/hws/03_matrix_class/README.md

 Matrices are used in many different applications, and over the years many optimizations, tricks, and numerical methods have been developed to quickly handle matrix operations and solve more complicated problems.

 Building this data structure will give you practice with pointers, dynamic array allocation and deallocation, 2D pointers, and class design.
 The implementation of this data structure will involve writing one new class.
 You are not allowed to use any of the STL container classes in your implementation or use any additional classes or structs besides Matrix.
 You will need to make use of the new and delete keywords.
 You can use array indexing ([]).
-Please read the entire handout (there are 6 pages) before beginning your implementation.
+Please read the entire handout before beginning your implementation.

 ## The Data Structure